kctraveler/caesar_cipher/README.md

 ## decoder-test.exe
 Uses GTest for some simple test cases that test the encryption algorithm.
 Also includes a test case related to the creation of the list of words with the standard ./words.txt

+## Sources
+The algorithm to apply the Caesar Cipher to text was inspired by [Geeks for Geeks Caesar Cipher in Cryptography](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/)

+The handeling of the command line interface took significant influence from the code provided by Dr. Christopher Stone in the hpc_f22 repository from COMP 464 last semester.